 A Generous Kingdom: The Use of Art & Science to Inspire The Next Generation of Gatekeepers

-Her ultimate goal is to stop using toxic materials to create and begin using other resources found in the plant and fungi kingdoms.
-She was recently awarded a scholarship by the Fantastic Fungi team: Voices From The Underground.
-The scholarship is meant to assist in her research to be more fully informed on the uses of mushrooms in the health and wellness space as food is medicine for the body and mycelium as it is a primary medium in her work.
+Awarded a scholarship by the Fantastic Fungi team: Voices From The Underground.
+The scholarship is meant to assist in her research as she continues to learn about ecology and biodiversity.
 In 2000, Mrs. Schechter was nominated for a MacArthur for the work developed in creating What Is Art? - What Is Sound?, an international non-profit arts collective located in 13 countries and 28 cities around the world.
 This was before social media became a norm.
 The organization grew from 11 local Seattle artists to over 200 artists in 13 countries in less than three years.
 The collective examined art and technology through technology and tradition by empowering artists and creating new communities.
 The collective turned organization was in operation from 2000 to 2005.
 The initial team came out of Cornish College of the Arts.
 This is where she achieved her BFA in design.
 This work led her to pursue a Master's in Visual Art Administration with New York University in 2006.
 During that time Mrs. Schechter was awarded a stipend from the Goethe-Institut, New York as a Kulturmittlerin (cultural liaison) from the Goethe-Institut New York, Kulturmittler stipends are awarded by the Goethe-Institut in the US and Canada to both advanced students and professionals in the arts.
-It is through the work she co-created with over 200 artists and communities worldwide that taught her that underrepresented communities become empowered by encouraging involvement.
-She does this by hosting workshops, engaging communities through public programs, and creating works whose narratives are relatable.
+It is through the work she co-created with over 200 artists and communities worldwide that she learned good work is never created alone.

-Now using a medium that is literally the connecting network of the natural world, it is not a wonder that she found her way into developing a project inspiring yet another new world of leaders.
+Now using a medium that is literally the connecting network of the natural world, it is not a wonder that she found her way into developing a project to inspire the next generation of gate keepers to the natural world.
+Inspiring stewardship is important work and necessary at all cost.
 Weaving together her experience, education, and child-like wonder, she continues to explore in what she calls her Living Room Laboratory.

 Primary in her new work Gatekeepers, mycelium is used for sculptural material instead of resin and other toxic materials.
 This practice will further add to the cadre of organic materials Mrs. Schechter uses in her living palette.